clockwerkz/jsMemoryGame/README.md

 - [x] Write a function that will create the game board
 - [X] Implement a timer that starts when the first card is clicked
+- [ ] Implement a Move Counter
 - [ ] Have the cards "flip" when clicked using css animations
 - [ ] Implement the reset button
 - [ ] Make the board responsive
 - [ ] Implement the scoring system; A star rating that is based on player performance
-- [ ] Create a "Game Over" modal that shows the Final Score and a "Start a New Game"
+- [X] Create a "Game Over" modal that shows the Final Score and a "Start a New Game"
 - [X] Write a function that will reset the board and game variables to start a new game